Self-Opening Adaptive Loop Scissors

 Why Make Loop Scissors?

-Loop scissors are great for not only children, but can also be useful for older adults.
-These adaptive scissors are great for learning to use scissors, cause less strain on the hand, and are great for children and adults who may experience any of the following:
+Loop scissors are great for not only children, but can also be useful for adults as well who have difficulty opening scissors .
+These adaptive scissors are great for learning to use scissors, cause less strain and fatigue on the hand, and are great for children and adults who may experience any of the following:

 • Difficulties with motor planning or dyspraxia